Chapter 9:

 Grade separation

-The separation of pedestrians from other road users by a difference in heights, usually by use of an overpass or an underpass.
+The separation of road users by a difference in heights, usually by use of an overpass or an underpass.

 Gradient